Azure/autorest/docs/powershell/samples/timeswire/readme.md

           type: integer
           description: The *time* period.
 Get it ?
 "TIME"
         Source: null # delete this parameter entirely.
 ```

+# PowerShell
+This configuration block pulls in the powershell generator automatically.

 ``` yaml
 use:
 - "@microsoft.azure/autorest.powershell@beta"